An ingrown toenail occurs when the edge of the nail grows into the skin of the toe.

 Keep your feet clean and dry.
 People with diabetes should have routine foot exams and nail care.

 Ishikawa SN.
 Disorders of nails and skin.
-In: Canale ST, Beaty JH, eds.
+In: Azar FM, Beaty JH, Canale ST, eds.
 Campbell's Operative Orthopaedics.
-Philadelphia, PA: Elsevier Mosby; 2012:chap 87.
+13th ed.
+Philadelphia, PA: Elsevier; 2017:chap 87.

 Marks JG, Miller JJ.
 Nail disorders.
-In: Marks JG, Miller JJ.
+In: Marks JG, Miller JJ, eds.
 Lookingbill and Marks' Principles of Dermatology.
 5th ed.
-Philadelphia, PA: Elsevier; 2013:chap 21.
+Philadelphia, PA: Elsevier Saunders; 2013:chap 21.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.